UMAprotocol/docs/docs/build-walkthrough/build-process.md

 ### UMA Team Support

-To receive support in your build process, especially if you wish to receive developer mining rewards, please make sure to reach out in the UMA Discord and also fill out the [Developer Mining Whitelist Application](https://docs.google.com/forms/d/e/1FAIpQLSdPWOm4pNyqgDhXXr8wblWuSXXGslsGiJaFzrSNjN2RcG2RTQ/viewform) as well as the [Contract Launch Tracker](https://docs.google.com/forms/d/e/1FAIpQLSfhrCopRz7nUSbBQZB75j8yGqnXbOzRW68Oe6-uFuNVSvqrOQ/viewform).
+To receive support in your build process, especially if you wish to receive developer mining rewards, please make sure to reach out in the UMA Discord.